elos/documentation/server/testing.md

 Testing with [Ginkgo](https://github.com/onsi/ginkgo)
 -----------------------------------------------------

-We user the BDD testing framework [Ginkgo](https://github.com/onsi/ginkgo), with the preferred pattern matcher [Gomega](https://github.com/onsi/gomega).
+We use the BDD testing framework [Ginkgo](https://github.com/onsi/ginkgo), with the preferred pattern matcher [Gomega](https://github.com/onsi/gomega).

 The [Ginkgo documentation](http://onsi.github.io/ginkgo/) is extremely clear and helpful.
 We only include highlights here.